 When the SAT/ACT Tests Are Offered

 Both the SAT and ACT are currently offered seven times per year.
-Here’s a calendar indicating the annual testing cadence for the SAT, the ACT, and several other tests that may compete for your time.
+Here’s a calendar indicating the annual testing cadence for the SAT and the ACT, along with sample latest test dates for 12th graders.

 Are there enough weeks/months between now and the official test date to complete the appropriate prep program (including the post-instruction practice test) given my target score?